Yoga

-Yoga is a practice from ancient India that brings together body, breath and mind to support awareness, balance and resilience.
-It can help improve posture, flexibility, strength, balance and body awareness, which can be especially useful when life feels uncertain.
+A practice from ancient India, yoga brings together body, breath and mind to support awareness, balance and resilience.
+It can help improve posture, flexibility, strength, balance and body awareness.

-My classes are mindful, moving with the breath to gently build strength and flexibility over time.
+Sessions are mindful, moving with the breath to gently build strength and suppleness over time.
 They’re also inclusive and don’t assume or imply any belief, often drawing on nature themes to help consider all aspects of wellbeing.
-Sanskrit terms are rarely used, with movements explained in clear, everyday language.
+Movements are explained in clear, everyday language.

 “The quality of Tessa’s work and teaching is exemplary, and I can see how much heart she puts into it.”